mtth-bfft/simplvpn/README.md

 Run commands as in the previous case, but prefixed with the following Docker options:

-    docker run -it --rm -v /your/config/dir/:/etc/openvpn/ mtthbfft/simplvpn /etc/openvpn/simplvpn.sh init

-Edit /your/config/dir/{server,client_template}.conf to suit your needs (at least the *remote* and *port* parts).
-Then issue certificates as needed and start your server:

-    docker run -it --rm -v /your/config/dir/:/etc/openvpn/ mtthbfft/simplvpn /etc/openvpn/simplvpn.sh issue "your-client" docker run -d -v /your/config/dir/:/etc/openvpn/ --restart unless-stopped -p 9090:9090 --cap-add NET_ADMIN mtthbfft/simplvpn
+    docker run -it --rm -v /your/config/dir/:/etc/openvpn/ mtthbfft/simplvpn init docker run -it --rm -v /your/config/dir/:/etc/openvpn/ mtthbfft/simplvpn /etc/openvpn/simplvpn.sh issue "your-client" docker run -d -v /your/config/dir/:/etc/openvpn/ --restart unless-stopped -p 9090:9090 --cap-add NET_ADMIN mtthbfft/simplvpn

-Finally, you only have to send /your/config/dir/your-client.ovpn to your client.
+Finally, you only have to send an all-in-one `.ovpn` file to your client.

 ## Recommendations: